 ‘Which room connects to the garden?’ asks Sam Selby of Selby Landscapes.
 ‘The way you use your garden could be an extension of this room – allowing you to use more space for the same activities.’

-If you want an area for alfresco dining, ‘make a dining area that will encourage regular use.
+If you want a space for outdoor dining ideas, ‘make an area that will encourage regular use.
 Find a nook for your dining table, which can be enhanced with small fire pits, the sound of water, and lighting.’

 ‘Clever garden lighting will encourage you to enjoy the space throughout the day and late into the evening,’ he adds.